-As the deadline of 1 July 2013 is fast approaching, agreeing on another extension of the transition period for LDCs seems to be a pragmatic next step.
-This is particularly the case as the vast majority of LDCs have not made substantial progress in the implementation of TRIPS.
+Considering the current state of the discussion on how to meaningfully integrate LDCs into the international IP system, agreeing on another extension of the transition period did not come as a surprise and seemed to be the pragmatic next step.
+This is particularly the case as the vast majority of LDCs have not made substantial progress in the implementation of the TRIPS Agreement.
 Indeed, most of the LDC WTO Members have not yet addressed the issue domestically or considered it a priority within their national development policies.
-Thus, it seems premature to expect these countries to be ready to implement TRIPS by mid-2013.
+Thus, it seemed premature to expect these countries to be ready to implement the TRIPS Agreement by mid-2013.
 Conversely, developed country Members have to date mainly focused on shielding themselves from unspecified IPRTA requests and the submission of the first priority needs assessments has revealed the extent of their unpreparedness.
-Granting an unconditional extension of the transition period for all LDCs would therefore be a convenient way for both parties to buy time and to avoid any potential conflicts in the TRIPS Council.
+Granting a merely unconditional extension of the transition period for all LDCs for another eight years was therefore a convenient way for both parties to buy time and to avoid any potential conflicts in the TRIPS Council.